 I’ve had the game for a while and I keep jumping back into it when I have a few minutes spare to try and take on the next mission or segment, yet if you were to play it constantly until you got the platinum then I would guess it’ll take you about six hours or so based on the amount of content there is.
 It’s a funny, comical, light-hearted take on the top-down shmup genre with a hint of bullet-hell and progression thrown in.
 It may be a bit too simple for hard-core fans of the genre but casual gamers and those who want a game they don’t have to think about too much will enjoy playing through it.

 State of Anarchy: Master of Mayhem is an aesthetically pleasing top-down shooter with a cartoony look to it.
-It’s all about knocking down rioters, blasting aliens, bringing down giant spaceships, and destroying buildings, yet it’s all done in a narrative-less game which looks like it’s been drawn on a piece of paper.
-Although the game doesn’t vary too much in terms of its gameplay, as it really only has three different segments of play-styles, it does mix things up with new weapons and abilities being given to you almost every level.
+It’s all about knocking down rioters, blasting aliens, bringing down giant spaceships, and destroying buildings, yet it’s all done in a narrative-less game that looks like it’s been drawn on a piece of paper.
+Although the game doesn’t vary too much in terms of its gameplay, as it really only has three different segments of play-styles, it does mix things up with new weapons and abilities being given to you on almost every level.

 If you’re a trophy hunter, State of Anarchy: Master of Mayhem is a nice easy one for you – if you’re a hardcore shmup/twin-stick fan, you may find it a little easy/lacklustre – if you’re a casual gamer looking for a fun game to fill your time in small batches then you’ll also most likely enjoy this game as much as I did.